nlsynth/karuta/docs/usersguide.rst

 Profile Guided Optimization (PGO)
 =================================

-One of the most important points of opitmization is to know which part of the design is a good target of optimization.
+One of the most important points of optimization is to know which part of the design is a good target of optimization.
 Karuta uses a technique called PGO (Profile Guided Optimization) to obtain the information.

 Following example illustrates how to enable profiling.
 Profiling is enabled between the calls of Env.enableProfile() and Env.disableProfile(), so the profile information will be collected while running main(). compile() takes the profile information into account and does optimization.